-However, to ensure that additional protective measures for the fetus and mother are initiated quickly, the student is strongly encouraged to inform the Program Director upon medical verification of pregnancy.
-The student must submit a written notification from her physician verifying the pregnancy and a predicted due date.
-The student will then meet with the radiation Safety Officer (RSO) or Radiation Safety Coordinator (RSC) and will be asked to sign a Declaration of Pregnancy form.
-The RSO or RSC will then provide the student with a fetal radiation monitoring device which must be worn in the proper location during all clinical assignments.
+• If the student decides to declare pregnancy, they must submit a written notification from their physician verifying the pregnancy and a predicted due date.
+The student will then meet with the radiation Safety Officer (RSO) and will be asked to sign a Declaration of Pregnancy form.
+The RSO will then provide the student with a fetal radiation monitoring device which must be worn in the proper location during all clinical assignments.
 The RSO will check the fetal doses to ensure that the recommended limit is not exceeded.
 The pregnant student should involve the expertise of the RSO in regard to questions about the risks of fetal irradiation and in all radiography course decisions where the use ionizing radiation equipment is required.
+Records of dose to an embryo/fetus will be maintained in the permanent dosimetry records.
+If requested in writing by the student, the facility will provide fetal dose records to subsequent licensees to document embryo/fetal dose calculations.
+These records will not be routinely released to subsequent licensees when requests are submitted for the student's dose.
+The lower dose limit for the pregnant student is in effect until the declared pregnant person: (1) is known to have given birth, (2) informs that they are no longer pregnant, or (3) informs that they no longer wants to be considered declared pregnant.

-A student may withdraw her declaration of pregnancy at any time by submitting a written notice to the Program Director.
+A student may withdraw their declaration of pregnancy at any time by submitting a written notice to the Program Director.

-The student who is pregnant will have several options to consider regarding the continuation of her educational program at Mansfield University:
+The student who is pregnant will have several options to consider regarding the continuation of their educational program at Mansfield University:

-- She may remain in all program courses through program completion without any modification or interruption because of her pregnancy.
-She will wear both her primary dosimeter and the fetal dosimeter in the proper locations during all clinical assignments.
-She will wear a 0.50 mm wrap-around lead apron when assigned to portables and fluoroscopic exams. - She may remain in all program courses and request special modifications related to the higher dose clinical areas (e.g. portable imaging, surgery, fluoroscopy, etc.).
-However, all clinical objectives and competencies must be met prior to graduation. - She may take a leave from all program coursework with the duration of leave not to exceed a period of time that will prevent program completion within the 36 months.
+• The student may remain in all program courses through program completion without any modification or interruption because of their pregnancy.
+The student will wear both their primary dosimeter and the fetal dosimeter in the proper locations during all clinical assignments.
+The student will wear a 0.50 mm wrap-around lead apron when assigned to portables and fluoroscopic exams. • The student may remain in all program courses and request special modifications related to the higher dose clinical areas (e.g. portable imaging, surgery, fluoroscopy, etc.).
+However, all clinical objectives and competencies must be met prior to graduation.